 Most garden boxes are made out of redwood or cedar.
 We chose to make our boxes out of redwood, mostly because we could purchase thicker, more durable boards for less money.
 The 1.5″ thick redwood planks were almost the same price as the .75″ thick cedar planks, so hopefully this helps the boxes last much longer.
 Here are all of the boards purchased and ready to go.

-Step one is to cut the support boards.
+After you determine which type of wood you will use, then you will begin cutting the support boards.
 These boards will be used as the frame of the garden box.
 I cut each support board 18′” so it would be longer than the box is tall.
 This allows 4 or 5 inches of the board to extend below the garden box to help hold it in place, and to keep the box from bowing due to the weight of the dirt in it.
 I used a 4″ x 4″ post for each corner of the box, and a 2″ x 8″ board for extra support for each long (10 foot) side of the box.

 Next I gathered the materials for the sidewalls of the box.